UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-parlay/README.md

 * Weaknesses in the prompt or areas where the model lacks understanding.
 * Potential biases in the model's reasoning process.

-Benefits of CoT:
-* Provides deeper understanding of the model's thought process.
-* Enables debugging and improvement of prompts.
-* Helps identify and mitigate model biases.

-**Tree of Thought (ToT) Technique**

-This technique encourages the model to explore different reasoning paths and evaluate them before arriving at a conclusion.

-Benefits of ToT in addition to CoT:
-* Reveals reasoning patterns beyond established rules encoded in prompts.
-* Helps identify complex reasoning processes used by the model.
-* Enables generating more diverse inference pairs.

-**Integrating Reasoning Rules with CoT and ToT:**

-In inference pair generation, we will combine reasoning rules with CoT and ToT techniques.
-Firstly, the reasoning rules will guide the initial generation of inference pairs based on the prompts.
-Then, CoT will provide insights into the model's reasoning process, allowing us to refine and improve the prompts based on observed deviations or weaknesses.
-Finally, ToT will complement CoT by exploring additional reasoning paths and enriching the diversity of generated inference pairs.

 ## Expected Outcomes